turingschool/front-end-curriculum/lessons/module-1/getting-around-in-the-terminal.md

 * Open `~/.bash_profile` in a text editor (ex: `atom ~/.bash_profile`)

 Anything that you type into your terminal will only persist for the lifetime of the terminal session.
-If you want to save your bash prompt, you'll do so by adding things to your .bash_profile file.
+If you want to save your bash prompt, you'll do so by adding the commands you put in your terminal to your .bash_profile file.

 #### Your Turn